 - You no longer have beneficiaries: If all your beneficiaries have passed away and no one is left to inherit your estate, then you require a will change.

-When You Should Consider Changing Your Will
+When You Should Consider Updating Your Will

-- Death of a beneficiary
+- Death of a beneficiary;

-- Death of a trustee
+- Death of a trustee;

-- Birth of a child
+- Birth of a child;

-- Birth of a grandchild
+- Birth of a grandchild;

-- Significant change in your financial situation
+- Significant shits in your financial situation; and lastly

-Reviewing Your Will for Changes
+Reviewing Your Will Regularly